els0r/goProbe/README.md

 ### Supported Operating Systems

 goProbe is currently set up to run on Linux based systems only (this might change in the future).
-Tested versions include (but are most likely not limited to):
+Tested versions and their system level library dependencies include (but are most likely not limited to):

 * Debian >= 7.0 `[=> liblz4-1,libzstd1]`
 * Fedora >= 28 `[=> lz4-libs,libzstd]`